 We have led significant conservation victories such as the passage of the Bottle Bill and the creation of the Michigan Natural Resources Trust Fund in 1976, protecting the Trust Fund in the Michigan Constitution in 1984, protecting hunting rights from anti-hunters through Proposal G in 1996 and passage of the Scientific Fish and Wildlife Conservation Act in 2014.

 Since 1947, we have published Michigan Out-of-Doors Magazine.
 Our youth magazine, Tracks, reaches tens of thousands of middle school students each year.
 In 2015, we launched the Michigan Out-of-Doors Podcast and DeerMichigan.com to reach a new generation of hunters, anglers and trappers.
 Our weekly Conservation Insider e-newsletter details the latest conservation news in Michigan, and our daily staff blogs at www.mucc.org ensure that content is always relevant and up-to-date.

-Our On the Ground (OTG) wildlife habitat conservation program launched in 2013.
-A partnership with the Michigan Department of Natural Resources, it has engaged over 600 volunteers in dozens of fish and wildlife habitat projects on public lands and waters around the state, even earning the DNR Outdoor Life's Open Country Award in 2014.
-And in 2015, we launched the Michigan Wildlife Cooperatives partnership with Pheasants Forever, the Quality Deer Management Association and the DNR to organize private land cooperatives improving wildlife habitat.
+Our award-winning On the Ground (OTG) wildlife habitat conservation program launched in 2013.
+As a partnership with the Michigan Department of Natural Resources, it has engaged more than 3,000 volunteers in dozens of fish and wildlife habitat projects on public lands and waters around the state.
+Additionally, in 2015 we launched the Michigan Wildlife Cooperatives partnership with Pheasants Forever, the Quality Deer Management Association and the DNR to organize private land cooperatives improving wildlife habitat.

 The Michigan Out-of-Doors Youth Camp, located at the Cedar Lake Outdoor Center in Chelsea, Michigan, has educated over 56,000 youth since its founding over 60 years ago, introducing generations of Michiganders to the outdoors.